Fiordland Penguin vs Little Blue Penguin

 Do Fiordland Penguins and Little Blue Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Little Blue Penguins are found in New Zealand, Southern Australia.
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Little Blue Penguins live in New Zealand, Southern Australia.
+This geographic separation means they face different environmental pressures and predator communities.